-music of the australian indigenous experience
+music of the Australian Aboriginal experience

 I feel very honoured and very proud to be up there amongst everyone.
 We are sharing the stage.
 We’re sharing the strength.
 You don’t have to be overpowering another one.
 You don’t have to be the star of the show.
 We’re all stars.
 We’re all stars lined up.
 It’s like looking up at the sky.
 Which is the best star?
 You can’t say because they’re all beautiful, see, so that’s what it’s all about.
 None of us is better than the other.
 We’re all just great.
 We’re too good.
 We’re deadly.

 - Ruby Hunter on murundak